Kometa-Team/Kometa/docs/defaults/movie/writer.md

 # Writer Default Metadata File

-The `- pmm: writer` Metadata File is used to dynamically create collections based on the most popular writers in your library.
+The `- pmm: movie/writer` Metadata File is used to dynamically create collections based on the most popular writers in your library.

 Example Collections Created: